yangtau/csapp/notes/exceptional-control-flow.md

 ### Exception Handling

-Every exception is assigned a unique nonnegative integer **exception number**. **Exception table** maps from exception number to the start address of the corresponding exception handler.
+Every exception is assigned an unique nonnegative integer **exception number**. **Exception table** maps from exception number to the start address of the corresponding exception handler.

-When the processor detects that an event has occurred and determines the corresponding exception number.
+When the processor detects that an event has occurred, it determines the corresponding exception number.
 The processor then makes an indirect procedure call, through the entry in exception table, to the corresponding handler.

 There are some differences between an exception and a procedure call: